HarlyquinForest/Jweather/README.md

 # Installation

-first of all install javafx from <a href="https://openjfx.io/" >here</a> , then you need to create a environment variable .
+first of all install javafx from [here](https://openjfx.io/), then you need to create a environment variable .
 Remember varibale should named ``JAVA_FX`` unless application can't be lunched .

 ``
 export JAVA_FX=path/to/javafx-sdk/lib
 ``

-now run the installation script , and after that app is ready to use ( I guess )
+put this line in your .zshrc or .bashrc

+now move to Jweather-installtion and
+``chmod +x install
+./install
+``

 Please report if you found any bug , of if installation doesn't work .